-If you take a step back and look at software development from a broader perspective, you'll realize that it really is about solving complex problems.
+If you take a step back and look at software development skills from a broader perspective, you'll realize that it really is about solving complex problems.

-If you're putting together an engineering team, look for developers who can challenge themselves to solve a complex problem.
+If you're putting together an engineering team, look for developers who can challenge themselves to solve a complex problem, as one of the crucial programmer soft skills.
 Ones who motivate themselves to think creatively and come up with unorthodox approaches.

 Whether a developer has a full-time role or works remotely, they should be able to communicate efficiently with other people.
-Other people include users, project managers, or other team members.
+Other people include users, project managers, or team members.

 Especially if your company allows remote work, you have to ensure that the developer possesses the skills to speak to others in different situations or settings.

-And it doesn't mean that they only have to have good spoken communication skills.
-We live in a world of Slack, email, and instant messaging.
 Many times, their work will demand developers to interact using written communication.
-Concise written skills are crucial for the programmer to have the ability to put their thoughts in writing precisely.
-This helps them to state their opinion, share an idea, or write a report - in a polite manner.
+Concise written skills are crucial as soft skills for programmers since it means they have the ability to put their thoughts in writing precisely.

 People and interpersonal skills

-When putting together a software engineering team, first you may want to check if the team members can have conversations with each other, if each member can efficiently interact with others, or if they think together as a group.
+When putting together an engineering team with software engineer soft skills, you may want to check if the team members can have conversations with each other, if each member can efficiently interact with others, or if they think together as a group.